 Free Tools for Linux Apps

-Puppet Open Source
+1. Puppet Open Source

 While Puppet Open Source is available as a paid commercial version called Puppet Enterprise, we are talking about the open-source, free version called Puppet Open Source.
 The paid version comes with more support and features, but the free one can be pretty effective too.
 It is used for IT reporting, orchestration and automation.

-With this Linux apps, you can define how you want your system, simulate the changes and then automatically deploy the state that you want.
+With these Linux apps, you can define how you want your system, simulate the changes and then automatically deploy the state that you want.
 You can then find out the differences before and after the Puppet was run.
 The Puppetmaster has the desired state defined, and the Puppet agents are installed on the servers that you are looking to control.
 The agents will receive the desired state from the master and implement it accordingly.

 MCollective is a framework for parallel job execution or server orchestration systems.
 Although it is installed with the Puppet agent, as indicated by its name, it is separate from it.
 Based on command line criteria, it can scan networks for virtual machines and allows you to send messages.
 For instance, you can find out which processes are down or restart them on a virtual machine or the entire machine from a single central location.
 Since this tool is written in Ruby, you can copy some of this and adapt it to your needs.
 The data comes from plugins like Factor, Chef, and Puppet, and it reads metadata created when using these tools.

-- mc-service-with-class/dev_server/httpd restart: This restarts the development web servers
+- mc-service-with-class/dev_server/httpd restart: This restarts the development web servers.

-- mc-RPC: This can be used to send messages to machines and find out which are the ones with errors, as they do not echo back the message
+- mc-RPC: This can be used to send messages to machines and find out which are the ones with errors, as they do not echo back the message.

-- mc-service-with-class/dev_server/httpd status: This finds the machines that are running the web servers
+- mc-service-with-class/dev_server/httpd status: This finds the machines that are running the web servers.

-- mc-facts: This command finds out which machines are in which country
+- mc-facts: This command finds out which machines are in which country.

-- mc-find-hosts: This command identifies all the virtual machines
+- mc-find-hosts: This command identifies all the virtual machines.

-This is another open source tool Webmin, you can use it to manage your server configurations and administer servers with a browser-based web interface, instead of directly working with files via SSH.
-You can use it to for setting up user accounts, Apache configuration files, disk quotas, enable file sharing and more.
+This is another open-source tool, Webmin; you can use it to manage your server configurations and administer servers with a browser-based web interface instead of directly working with files via SSH.
+You can use it for setting up user accounts, Apache configuration files, disk quotas, enable file sharing and more.
 The system is configured with the help of administrative modules in the form of .gz files and can be added for updates or functionality improvements.

 - Network configuration

-- LDAP Server, to manage OpenLDAP
+- LDAP server, to manage OpenLDAP

-- LDAP Client, to search and edit LDAP records
+- LDAP client, to search and edit LDAP records

-- File System Backup
+- File system backup

-- File Manager
+- File manager

-- DHCP Server
+- DHCP server

-- CD Burner
+- CD burner

-- Backup Configuration Files
+- Backup configuration files

-- BSDS Firewall
+- BSDS firewall

-- Bind DNS Server
+- Bind DNS server

-Apache, to configure almost all directives of Apache instead of doing it individually
+Apache, to configure almost all directives of Apache instead of doing it individually.

 Darik’s Boot and Nuke free tool can be used to remove data from disks on a server.
 It is a boot disk to erase all disks detected, which makes it a great tool for server decommissioning.
 It also makes it a bit dangerous to use too.
 One misstep can erase important data!
 The tool works with Linux apps and Windows and can be helpful if you want to delete data securely so that it cannot be recovered.

-You can use for troubleshooting application and network issues or monitor traffic that is on the network.
+You can use it for troubleshooting application and network issues or monitor traffic that is on the network.
 Keep in mind that Wireshark, or any sniffer, can only sniff packets that go to and from a machine.
 To change this, you need to set up your router to the promiscuous mode or connect your machine to a switch, router or hub in the network.
 On a busy network, the output can come and go rather fast.
 You can, however, log the traffic to a pcap file for later review.

-Ubuntu Rescue Remix
+6. Ubuntu Rescue Remix

 This is an Ubuntu Linux live CD customized for forensics and data recovery.
 You can boot it via CD or USB drive and inspect disks at a block level.
 Since it is life, it can work on any operating system, like Linux or Windows.
 Once booted, you will get a Linux shell and several tools for data recovery.
 The tools include, among others, ddrutility, which can show file fragments and names in unrecoverable disk blocks.
 Other great data recovery tools include ClamAV, Gnu-fdisk, The Sleuth Kit and PhotoRec.
 It is important to note that the project is not maintained or supported by the developer.
 But it still works well and does the job.

 These Linux apps allow you to remotely access a graphical user interface for controlling a Linux training system.
 Linux servers are typically administered via command line with SSH, but some users prefer to manage it with a GUI, particularly through a desktop machine.
-VNC works similar to the remote desktop notification of Microsoft.
-You need to simply install and run the VNC server on the machine that you want to connect, and you can do so once it is configured.
+VNC works similarly to the remote desktop notification of Microsoft.
+You need to simply install and run the VNC server on the machine that you want to connect to, and you can do so once it is configured.
 It is important to note that the tool is not secure.
 Traffic is transferred in plain text or in a way that is easily cracked.
 Connecting with a username and password is not secured by default in most cases.
 If you want to increase security, as you should, most VNC clients will enable tunneling the VNC over SSH, which is used for establishing an encrypted connection.

-ConfigServer and Security Firewall
+8. ConfigServer and Security Firewall

 The previous tool had a huge gap in security, so let’s take some time to acknowledge a tool that does provide security.
 ConfigServer and Security Firewall (CSF) is a script suite that provides intrusion detection, login, firewall, and other capabilities.
 The firewall is a front-end for iptables with several additional features.
 It first uses the iptables firewall, enabling you to implement rules without having to understand the syntax and details of iptables.
 You can then secure your server by locking outbound and inbound traffic.
-For example, you can set up the server to only enable SSH connections on a certain port from a certain IP address, and to deny all other requests to that port.
+For example, you can set up the server to only enable SSH connections on a certain port from a certain IP address and to deny all other requests to that port.

 CSF can also block attacks actively.
 Let’s take an example where you allow only one IP address to connect to a certain port and someone compromises the server and then try to establish an SSH connection to your server.
 If they try to do this and fail to log in a set number of times within a set time period, their source IP address will be temporarily blocked in the firewall.
 If there are enough temporary blocks, they could be blocked permanently.
-This does not just work for SSH, it also works for mod_security failures, Exim SMTP authentication and failed logins to htpasswd-secured web pages.
+This does not just work for SSH; it also works for mod_security failures, Exim SMTP authentication and fails logins to htpasswd-secured web pages.

 CSF can be used on a Linux apps standalone server, but it also has a graphical user interface component if it is used on a cPanel or WHM server.
 It can be managed and configured via WHM instead of a command line, which is really helpful given the popularity of WHM hosting.

-The fabric is a command line tool and a Python library to streamline the use of SSH for administrative tasks or for application development.
-It provides operations to execute remote or local shell commands, and you can make a module containing multiple functions, and then execute them all through this command line tool.
+The fabric is a command-line tool and a Python library to streamline the use of SSH for administrative tasks or for application development.
+It provides operations to execute remote or local shell commands, and you can make a module containing multiple functions and then execute them all through this command-line tool.
 Once you define a task, you can run it across multiple servers.

 fab -H localhost,remoteserver host_type

-you will then get the output of ‘uname –s’ from the specified servers, which in this case are remoteserver and localhost.
+You will then get the output of ‘uname –s’ from the specified servers, which in this case are remoteserver and localhost.
 You only need to define a module one time.
 Once you do it, you can easily invoke it by typing the name on the command line.
 Just imagine what you can do with this functionality!

 Are you running MySQL on your server?
 MySQL Tuner can be a great way to improve performance and stability.
 It is a Perl script that can quickly example the MqSQL and provide suggestions to get better performance and improve stability.
 The suggestions are generally good, but it is better if you only add changes that you can fully understand and control.
 You can easily look up the MySQL documentation for the variables to understand how each suggestion works.
-You can also make the changes on a test server rather than directly applying it to a production server.
+You can also make the changes on a test server rather than directly applying them to a production server.
 Some changes would require you to restart MySQL, which means server downtime.